List of awards and honours received by Winston Churchill: Other honours

 In 1913, Churchill was appointed an Elder Brother of Trinity House as result of his appointment as First Lord of the Admiralty.

-In 1922 he was invested as a Companion of Honour and in 1946 he became a member of the Order of Merit.
-In 1953 he was invested as a Knight of the Garter, the highest ranking British order of knighthood.
+In 1922, he was invested as a Member of the Order of the Companions of Honour and in 1946 he became a Member of the Order of Merit.
+In 1953, he was invested as a Knight Companion of the Order of the Garter, the highest ranking British order of knighthood.

 On 4 April 1939, Churchill was made an Honorary Air Commodore of No. 615 (County of Surrey) Squadron ("Churchill's Own") in the Auxiliary Air Force.
 In March 1943, the Air Council awarded Churchill honorary wings.
 He retained the appointment until 11 March 1957 when 615 Squadron was disbanded.
 He did, however, continue to hold the rank of Honorary Air Commodore.
 He frequently wore his uniform as an Air Commodore during World War II.

 He was the Colonel of the 4th Queen's Own Hussars (his old regiment) and, after its amalgamation, the first Colonel of the Queen's Royal Irish Hussars, which he held until his death in 1965.
 He was also Honorary Colonel of the Queen's Own Oxfordshire Hussars.

 From 1941 to his death, he was the Lord Warden of the Cinque Ports, a ceremonial office.
 In 1941, Canadian Governor General Alexander Cambridge, Earl of Athlone, swore him into the King's Privy Council for Canada.
 Although this allowed him to use the honorific title The Honourable and the post-nominal letters PC, both of these were trumped by his membership in the Imperial Privy Council, which allowed him the use of The Right Honourable.
-He was also appointed Grand Seigneur of the Hudson's Bay Company in December 1955.
+He was also appointed Grand Seigneur of the Hudson's Bay Company in 1956.

 In 1945, he was mentioned by Halvdan Koht among seven candidates that were qualified for the Nobel Peace Prize.
 However, he did not explicitly nominate any of them.
 Actually, he nominated Cordell Hull.

 On 4 July 1947, Churchill was admitted as an hereditary member of the Connecticut Society of the Cincinnati.
-He was presented with his insignia and diploma when he visited Washington, D.C. on January 16, 1952.
+He was presented with his insignia and diploma when he visited Washington, D.C., on January 16, 1952.